HYXYH4123/ANAT0015_of_MJHW9/README.md

 # 🧪 MJHW9's ANAT0015 Project – StayGold Fluorescent Proteins Enable Superior Visualisation of Scar/WAVE Complex Dynamics in Melanoma Cells

 This research was conducted under the supervision of **Professor Robert Insall** and **Dr. Lucija Mijanovic**.
+Their guidance, encouragement, and mentorship were instrumental throughout the course of this research.

+I am also grateful to all members of the lab for creating such a collaborative and enjoyable environment.

 This repository contains structured datasets and Python-based image analysis pipelines for the **ANAT0015 project** of MJHW9.
 The aim is to quantitatively evaluate the **photostability** and **spatial intensity distribution** of various GFP variants in **B16F1 melanoma cells**, using both **line-based** and **area-based** fluorescence intensity measurements.

----

-## 🙏 Acknowledgements

-This project was made possible through the invaluable supervision and support of **Professor Robert Insall** and **Dr. Lucija Mijanovic**.
-Their guidance, encouragement, and mentorship were instrumental throughout the course of this research.

-I am also grateful to all members of the lab for creating such a collaborative and enjoyable environment.

 ---